Mohamed Salah: 2020–2021: 100th Liverpool goal and more records

-2021–22: Third Golden Boot and Playmaker of the Season
+2021–2022: Third Golden Boot and Playmaker of the Season

-Salah opened the 2021–22 season with a goal and two assists in a 3–0 win at Norwich.
-In scoring Salah became the first player to score in the opening game of five consecutive Premier League seasons.
+Salah opened the 2021–22 season with a goal and two assists in a 3–0 win away to Norwich, becoming the first player to score in the opening game of five consecutive Premier League seasons.
 On 12 September, Salah scored his 100th Premier League goal in the 3–0 win away to Leeds United.
 On 25 September, Salah scored his 100th Premier League goal for Liverpool in a 3–3 draw away to Brentford.
 Reaching 100 top-flight goals in fewer games than any player in Liverpool history, he achieved the milestone in 151 games, one game fewer than Roger Hunt who reached a century of goals in 152 games.
 The goal also moved Salah into Liverpool's top 10 all-time scorers list.

-On 19 October, Salah became the first player in Liverpool history to score in nine consecutive games with two goals in a 3–2 win away to Atlético Madrid in the UEFA Champions League.
+On 19 October 2021, Salah became the first player in Liverpool history to score in nine consecutive games with two goals in a 3–2 win away to Atlético Madrid in the Champions League.
 His second goal, his 31st in the Champions League, saw him become Liverpool's record goalscorer in the competition, surpassing the 30 goals scored by Steven Gerrard.
-In his next game on 24 October Salah continued breaking records with a hat-trick against Liverpool's arch rivals Manchester United in a 5–0 victory at Old Trafford.
-In scoring three goals Salah became the highest scoring African player in Premier League history (surpassing the 104 goals scored by Didier Drogba), and the first Liverpool player to score in ten consecutive games as well as the first Liverpool player to score at Old Trafford three games in a row.
+In his next game on 24 October, Salah continued breaking records with a hat-trick against Liverpool's arch rivals Manchester United in a 5–0 away victory.
+By scoring a hat-trick, Salah became the highest scoring African player in Premier League history (surpassing the 104 goals scored by Didier Drogba), and the first Liverpool player to score in ten consecutive games as well as the first Liverpool player to score at Old Trafford three games in a row.
 He also became the first opposition player to score a hat-trick at Old Trafford since Ronaldo in 2003, and the first to do so in Premier League history.
+On 3 October 2021, Salah scored a goal against Manchester City after dribbling through their defence.
+The goal was later named the Premier League Goal of the Month and the Premier League Goal of the Season for 2021–22.
+On 29 November, Salah was voted in seventh place for the Ballon d'Or ceremony.
+He stated; “It shocked me, but there’s nothing I can say… No one in the world expected that I would be seventh, but that’s what happened.”
+Salah also hinted that prejudice against his Egyptian nationality may have hindered him in the ranking.
 On 1 December, Salah scored twice in a 4–1 away win against Everton in the Premier League as Liverpool became the first team in English top-flight history to score at least two goals in 18 successive games in all competitions.